The New Art Dealers Alliance returns to Miami Beach for the 9th edition of NADA Miami Beach

 NADA Miami Beach 2011 will include: Argentina, Buenos Aires: Ignacio Liprandi Arte Contemporáneo; Belgium, Brussels: Sorry We’re Closed; Canada, Toronto: Jessica Bradley Art + Projects, Mkg127; Vancouver: Blanket Contemporary Art Inc.; Germany, Berlin: Galerie Ben Kaufmann, Lüttgenmeijer; Cologne: Galerie Christian Lethert, Schmidt & Handrup; Dusseldorf: Van Horn; Frankfurt: Parisa Kind, Jacky Strenz; Ireland, Dublin: Mother’s Tankstation; Italy, Milan: Brand New Gallery, Conduits; Turin: Galleria Franco Soffiantino; Japan, Tokyo: Misako & Rosen, Take Ninagawa; Mexico, Zapopan: Curro & Poncho; Norway, Oslo: Lautom; Switzerland, Geneva: Ribordy Contemporary; Gstaad: Patricia Low Contemporary; Zurich: Rotwand; The Netherlands, Amsterdam: Galerie Gabriel Rolt; Turkey, Istanbul: Non; United Kingdom, Gateshead: Workplace Gallery; London: Josh Lilley, Seventeen, Studio Voltaire, Jonathan Viner; Usa, Brooklyn: Franklin Furnace; Chicago: Shane Campbell Gallery, Corbett Vs. Dempsey Llc; Cincinnati: Country Club; Los Angeles: Ambach + Rice, The Company, Francois Ghebaly Gallery, Ltd Los Angeles, Mihai Nicodim Gallery, Nye + Brown; Miami: Locust Projects; Milwaukee: The Green Gallery; New York: 47 Canal, American Contemporary Inc., Artis, Nicelle Beauchene Gallery, Brennan & Griffin, Bureau, Callicoon Fine Arts, Canada, Clifton Benevento, Lisa Cooley, Cumulus Studios, Eleven Rivington, Derek Eller Gallery, Thomas Erben Gallery, Essex Street, Feature Inc., Fitzroy Gallery, Foxy Production, James Fuentes Llc, Laurel Gitlen, Golden Gallery, Jack Hanley Gallery, The Hole, Horton Gallery, Invisible-Exports, Nicole Klagsbrun, Klaus Von Nichtssagend Gallery, Leo Koenig Inc., Ks Art, Newman Popiashvili Gallery, On Stellar Rays, Simon Preston, Ramiken Crucible, Renwick Gallery, Kate Werble Gallery, West Street Gallery, White Columns, Rachel Uffner Gallery; Richmond: Ada Gallery; San Francisco: Altman Siegel Gallery, Ratio 3, Silverman.

 The Deauville is 10 min North by car or taxi from the Miami Beach Convention Center.
 There is a taxi stand immediately outside the venue, average fare to Collins Park/Convention Center is $15-$20.
 Free shuttles will run each day of the fair, Thursday, Friday, Saturday, and Sunday beginning at 10:30am.
-Shuttles will be running between the NADA Art Fair (67th/Collins) and the Convention Center (17th/Washington).Be sure to tell them Soul Of Miami sent you!
+Shuttles will be running between the NADA Art Fair (67th/Collins) and the Convention Center (17th/Washington).If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.